Scientific Publications

 42. Lipika Chablani, Suprita A. Tawde, Archana Akalkotkar, Martin J. D’Souza, "Evaluation of a Particulate Breast Cancer Vaccine Delivered via Skin," AAPS J (2019) 21: 12.

 AdminPen microneedle array devices have demonstrated more effective delivery of a Particulate Breast Cancer Vaccine.
-The publication discusses the development and evaluation of a breast cancer vaccine delivered through the skin.
-Here are the key findings and benefits of using the AdminPen microneedle array device based on the summarized content:
+The publication discusses the development and evaluation of a breast cancer vaccine delivered through the skin using the AdminPen microneedle array device.
+Here are the key findings and benefits of using the AdminPen microneedle array device:

-* In vivo results showed a significantly higher concentration of serum IgG, IgG2a, and B and T cell (CD4+ and CD8+) populations in vaccinated animals compared to control animals (p < 0.001).
+• Enhanced Immune Response: Animals vaccinated with the AdminPen™ showed a significantly higher concentration of serum IgG, IgG2a, and an increase in B and T cell (CD4+ and CD8+) populations compared to control animals.
+This indicates a robust immune response activated by the vaccine delivered through the AdminPen™.

 Click here for Full Text (PDF)